zhenghua-QI/zhenghua-qi.github.io/_pages/cv.md

 ======
 - Overseas Research Award from HKUST, Jun 2023
 - Dean’s Postgraduate Scholarship from HKUST, Apr 2023
-- Postgraduate Studentship from the HKUST, 2019 - present
+- Postgraduate Studentship from the HKUST, 2019 - 2025
-- China National Scholarship for Undergraduate Students, Nov 2015

 ---